revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Exception_Handling.md

 ---

-3. Who is Responsible for the Abnormal Termination of the Program whenever Runtime Errors occur?
+3. Who is responsible for the Abnormal Termination of the Program whenever Runtime Errors occur?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)